Pierre-Louis Chovet

 Pierre-Louis Chovet (born 11 April 2002) is a French racing driver.

-Career
+Junior racing career

 Karting

-Pierre-Louis Chovet practiced many sports during his childhood such as skiing, BMX or tennis.
+Chovet practiced many sports during his childhood such as skiing, BMX or tennis.
 He attended the 2011 Monaco Grand Prix and quickly developed a passion for motorsports.
 He quickly discovered karting, by participating in PACA-Corsica regional championships, where he won the Cadet title in 2015.

-The following year, he finished second in the French Cup in Cadets.
+The following year, Chovet finished second in the French Cup in Cadets.
 Even though he got supported by Stéphane Ortelli, a family friend, he sometimes missed several races and practice sessions because of his limited budget preventing him from training frequently and benefiting from the most efficient engines.

 Advised by Soheil Ayari, Chovet entered the French Junior Karting Championship, organized by the FFSA, where all drivers compete on equal terms.
 He was crowned French Junior Champion ahead of Sami Meguetounif, Victor Bernier and Isack Hadjar.